Dialogue journal: Writing development

 Writing with another person also breaks some students' writer's block and anxiety about writing.
 Finally, writing tasks that serve authentic communicative purposes permit real writing development and give students a sense of the demands of the writing task and of specific components of language use.
 When the teacher and students use visual aids (drawings and textual enhancements), in addition to words, this can enhance the engagement of both the teacher and the students, augment the interactive process, and promote more dialogue.

 See Denne-Bolton (2013) for a thorough, clear explanation of the benefits of dialogue journal writing and the benefits to students of many different ages.

-Research focusing on improvement in students’ writing, as measured by essay assignments, has found mixed results.
-For example, Hemmati and Saltanpour (2012) found that a group of Iranian students (between the ages of 17 and 30) learning English in a university in Iran, writing in Reflective Learning Portfolios, performed better than a group of students writing in Dialogue Journals, in terms of grammatical accuracy in writing and overall writing performance.
-The authors argue that writing in learning portfolios, and the collaboration and mentoring that this involves, promote reflective thinking and that explicit focus on the forms of writing, rather than the incidental learning that occurs in dialogue journals (Staton, 1988) without explicit instruction and feedback on form, result in more grammatical accuracy.
-They do mention that much of this can be the result of individual differences.
-It can also be a result of the style and engagement of the teacher’s writing, which might focus on “language structure, language for communication or language for empowerment” (Orem 2001, p.
+Improvement in students’ writing can be a result of the style and engagement of the teacher's writing, which might focus on “language structure, language for communication or language for empowerment” (Orem 2001, p.
 73).
-Likewise, Dabbagh (2017), in a study of high school English learners in Iran, found that although the benefits listed above were very clear, there was not a significant improvement in the mechanics of the students’ writing.
 But, mechanics are not the goal of dialogue journal writing.
-Peyton and Seyoum (1989), comparing sixth grade students’ classroom writing assignments and their dialogue journal writing at the end of a school year, found that the teacher’s approach was to respond to topics introduced by the students rather than to introduce her own topics, and to contribute to the dialogue by making statements and expressing opinions rather than eliciting student writing with questions.
+Peyton and Seyoum (1989), comparing sixth grade students’ classroom writing assignments and their dialogue journal writing at the end of a school year, found that the teacher's approach was to respond to topics introduced by the students rather than to introduce her own topics, and to contribute to the dialogue by making statements and expressing opinions rather than eliciting student writing with questions.
 This technique resulted in a collaborative writing effort, with teacher and students mutually developing topics of interest to them.
 It also resulted in the students writing far more than the minimum required.

 In summary, dialogue journals are not designed to automatically improve grammatical accuracy or “performance” on assigned essays that require direct classroom instruction.
-Instead, dialogue journal writing, over sufficient time, has shown over and over to encourage much more ease in writing extensive discourse, thoughtful reflection and complexity, development of the writer’s ‘voice’, and confidence and enjoyment in writing in a first or second language.
+Instead, dialogue journal writing, over sufficient time, has shown over and over to encourage much more ease in writing extensive discourse, thoughtful reflection and complexity, development of the writer's ‘voice’, and confidence and enjoyment in writing in a first or second language.